Center-For-Energy-TEC-App/Tec-App/README.md

 - `pnpm exec prettier . --write` - This command will automatically format code according to the prettierrc guidelines

-- `pnpm eslint [filename]` - This command currently doesn't work, still working on a fix
+- `pnpm eslint [filename]` - This command currently works on eslint 8.57.0, and finds common issues that helps to prevent future bugs.
+If the command is not working, check that the eslint version on your computer is 8.57 using `eslint --v`.
+If a different version, try `pnpm upgrade eslint@^8.56.0`.

 [React Native Doc](https://reactnative.dev/docs/environment-setup) I ended up using to setup the environment